MarslabArweave/thetar_token/src/doc.md

 Among them:

-- 15M will be sold in three tranches on the [faucet tab](#/faucet) when the mainnet launches.
+- 15M will be sold in three stages on the [faucet tab](#/faucet) when the mainnet launches:

-**Chart**
+  - 4M with price of 0.01$AR

+  - 5M with price of 0.02$AR

+  - 6M with price of 0.03$AR

 - 3M will be distributed to developers of the Arweave ecosystem when the mainnet launches.

-- 4M will be stored in the MarsLab team wallet, which is used for rewards and developer incentives for various activities.
+- 4M will be stored in the team wallet, which is used for airdrop and developer incentives.

-**Chart**

 ### About transaction fee

-For every transaction you create on the exchange (when you click the `Create Orker` button), we charge a fixed 0.01 $AR token as a transaction fee.
+For every order you create on the exchange (when you click the `Create Order` button), we charge a fixed 0.01 $AR token as a transaction fee.
 Transaction fees will be distributed to $TAR token holders in accordance with standard Arweave community profit sharing rules.

 ### About pair adding fee